Skip to main content

 Review and Confirm

-• Validate that the Instance and click on "Onboard" button.
+• Validate the Environment URL and click on "Onboard" button.

 Upload OpenAPI Spec File